 scheduler.eventsQueueSize | The max amount of events we queue.
 If the queue is full, the SDK flushes the events and reset the timer. | 500 |

-sync.splitFilters | Filter specific splits to be synced and evaluated by the SDK.
+sync.splitFilters | Filter specific feature flags to be synced and evaluated by the SDK.
 This is formed by a type string property and a list of string values for the given criteria.
-Using the type 'byName' pass an array of split names as a string.
-If empty, all splits will be downloaded by the SDK. | [] |
+Using the types 'bySet' (recommended, flag sets are available in all tiers) or 'byName', pass an array of strings defining the query.
+If empty or unset, all feature flags are downloaded by the SDK. | [] |

 streamingEnabled | Boolean flag to enable the streaming service as default synchronization mechanism.
 In the event of an issue with streaming, the SDK will fallback to the polling mechanism.
 If false, the SDK will poll for changes as usual without attempting to use streaming. | true |